borelg/ESP32_NVS_Manager/README.md

-To include the screenshot, the best practice is to place it right after the introduction so users can immediately see what the tool looks like.

-Here is the updated **README.md** with the image integrated:

-***

 # ESP32 Smart NVS Manager

 An easy-to-use system for managing ESP32 parameters (IPs, timeouts, sensor offsets, LED settings) via USB Serial without ever needing to re-flash your firmware.